doclegg05/Tothub/replit.md

 Preferred communication style: Simple, everyday language.
 App complexity preference: Keep it simple and focused on core daycare management features.
 Don't lose sight of the main purpose.
+Logo preference: Use the new TotHub logo with blue circle background and yellow text (updated July 25, 2025).

 ## System Architecture